swift-on-server/site/Sources/site/Documentation.docc/2024/websockets-tutorial-using-swift-and-hummingbird/websockets-tutorial-using-swift-and-hummingbird.md

 2. The `HummingbirdArguments` structure is the main entry point, using ``AsyncParsableCommand``, and sets command-line options.
 3. The run function builds the Hummingbird application and starts the server as a service.

 The code inside the `Application+build.swift` file sets up a Hummingbird application configured for WebSocket communication.
 It defines a function buildApplication that takes command-line arguments for hostname and port, initializes a logger, and sets up routers with middlewares for logging and file handling.
-It creates a ``ConnectionManager`` for managing WebSocket connections and configures the WebSocket router to handle chat connections, upgrading the connection if a username is provided.
-The application is configured to use HTTP with WebSocket upgrades and includes WebSocket compression.
-Finally, the application is returned with the necessary services added.
+It creates a ``ConnectionManager`` for managing WebSocket connections and configures the WebSocket router to handle chat connections, upgrading the connection if a username is provided:

 @Snippet(path: "site/Snippets/websockets_03", slice: "buildApplication")